wtren/crowding_adk_2025/Figures/Fig1/README.md

-the pdb files and pymol scripts to generate the figures in Figure 1
+The PDB files and PyMOL scripts used to generate the figures in Figure 1.